top of page

 Sanitas Ridge to Mount Sanitas in Boulder, Colorado

-After (hopefully) getting a spot in the Centennial Lot, you will cross the highway and arrive at your first junction.
-This is the split where you can decide whether to head up Sanitas Ridge or Sanitas Valley.
+After (hopefully) scoring a spot in the Centennial Lot, you’ll cross the highway and hit your first junction.
+This is where you decide whether to head up Sanitas Ridge or Sanitas Valley.

 Sanitas Ridge to Mount Sanitas in Boulder, Colorado